CUBRID/cubrid-manual/en/api/cciapi.rst

     .. warning::

-        * The **useSSL** flag must match with mode of the broker trying to connect.
-If the encryption mode is different from the server that trying to connect, that connection request will be rejected.
-Please refer the following cases that are not allowed.
+        * The **useSSL** flag must match with the mode of the broker trying to connect.
+If encryption mode is different from the server that trying to connect, that connection request will be rejected.
+Please refer to the following cases that are not allowed.

            *   useSSL=true, connection request will be rejected when the broker is in 'normal mode' (**cubrid_broker.conf**: SSL = OFF)
            *   useSSL=false, connection request will be rejected when the broker is in 'encryption mode' (**cubrid_broker.conf**: SSL = ON)